 The cryptocurrency sector reached a peak market value of $3 trillion in fall 2021.
 The sudden surge in value and rapid evolution created immense wealth for early crypto investors.
 As a result, there is huge interest in finding and investing in the next cryptocurrency unicorn.

-With the world getting pushed further into the digital realm by COVID-19, investing in the technology backing up crypto assets could be even more lucrative than trying to guess the next big digital asset.
-And there is no shortage of companies working to develop the market.
+With more than 10,000 different cryptocurrencies on the market -- and the world having been pushed further into the digital realm by the COVID-19 pandemic -- investing in technologies linking the digital blockchain space with society could be even more lucrative than guessing which token will become the next Bitcoin or Ethereum (ETH 1.67%).
+And there is no shortage of innovative companies trying to bridge the gap between the two.

-To that end, here are some of the best cryptocurrency stocks to consider:
+In keeping with that guidance, here are some of the best cryptocurrency stocks to consider:

 [Cryptocurrency] is a new asset class, but like real estate, there's only so much Earth.
 So it's defined, and therefore this moving price of the commodity is just how much, within this finite class of a commodity, this new asset class, how much people value it or want it.David Gardner, co-founder, The Motley Fool

 2. Block and PayPal Holdings

 At the heart of every digital payment protocol is the absence of central intermediaries (and, therefore, lower costs for businesses and consumers).
 So Block (SQ 0.23%) (formerly Square) and PayPal (PYPL 2.08%) saw a meaningful business opportunity in enabling users to purchase and hold cryptocurrencies within a digital wallet.

 In late 2017, Block’s Cash App consumer-facing application started allowing Bitcoin trading.
 In 2020 and 2021, Bitcoin was a huge revenue generator for Block, although the trading feature did little to help the company’s bottom line.